 What it really comes down to are the finishing and the secondary operations.

-Vacuum forming isn’t as seamless as injection molding.
+Vacuum forming plastic parts isn’t as seamless as injection molding.
 There are some secondary operations that are required to make the parts look good.

 But injection molding doesn’t make sense until you’re in high-volume production.

 Injection molding tooling takes a long time to produce (it takes anywhere from 12 to 16 weeks), whereas vacuum forming tooling takes six to eight weeks.
 However, the per-piece production costs on vacuum formed parts are higher than injection molded parts.

 Today, attitudes in business have shifted to be more about, "How quickly can you get me this?"
 People don’t like to buy a lot of things that they don’t need right away.
 People like the mentality of, "I’ll go get it when I need it."
 People generally like to buy what they need and no more.
 In manufacturing, the struggle is, "How do I get my product to market quickly and how do I only buy what I need?"
 With injection molding, you won’t be able to do that easily.
 With vacuum forming, you can do that very easily.